dverlock/WPBochs/README.md

 On Windows 10 Mobile, installation will fail with an untrusted certificate error, so WPBochs can only be installed there through CMD Injector.

-> **Note: WPBochs was not tested under Windows 10 Mobile.**
 #### Why is emulation so slow?
 Bochs itself is a *pure software interpreter* of x86 code, which can be very slow depending on what architecture and clock speed of the host CPU you are using.
 In Windows Phone's case, it's an ARM processor with usually a low clock speed, so Bochs will run at about a speed of a Pentium 1 in a best-case scenario.
 #### Bochs hangs on a black screen at startup.
 How to fix this?
-There might be two solutions to your problem:
- - **Turn off ACPI emulation.** At this moment its emulation is extremely limited and some ACPI-based systems hang and refuse to boot while trying to access ACPI features.
- - **Lower the memory amount.**  If you set the memory amount near or at WPBochs' memory limit (set by Windows Phone's system itself), Bochs will hang on startup because of failing to allocate required memory.
+Lower the memory amount.
+If you set the memory amount near or at WPBochs' memory limit (set by Windows Phone's system itself), Bochs will hang on startup with 0 IPS because of failing to allocate required memory.
 #### What OSes can I run inside WPBochs?
-As far as my tests went, FreeDOS, MS-DOS 5.0, Windows 3.1, Windows 95, Windows XP and DeLi Linux successfully booted and worked in WPBochs.
+As far as my tests went, FreeDOS, MS-DOS 5.0-8.0, Windows 1.01-95, Windows XP, Windows 7, DeLi Linux and Damn Small Linux successfully booted and worked in WPBochs.
 #### Why make such an app?
 You might already know that x86 emulators have been ported everywhere (macOS, Linux, Android, iOS etc.).
 After noticing that there wasn't any x86 emulator available for Windows Phones (except DOSBox, but it's limited to only DOS apps and not full x86 emulation), I decided to take the port of Bochs myself.
 #### I still have some questions/need troubleshooting, or I want to request a feature.
 Where can I get help/in touch with the developer?